Chester Cathedral’s historic interior

 Photography in and around the exhibition is permitted.
 Flash photography is not permitted within the cathedral building during services.

-Chester Cathedral, Refectory Café and the Gift Shop is fully accessible to visitors using wheelchairs (available to borrow during your visit).
+Chester Cathedral, Refectory Café and the Gift Shop are fully accessible to visitors using wheelchairs (available to borrow during your visit).
 You can book one in advance or ask a member of staff for one on your arrival.
 The nearest Blue Badge Parking is located on St. Werbugh Street.
 Chester Cathedral welcomes assistance dogs.

 Contact 01244 500959 for assistance.